The Top Fifty Best Places in the American West (Part 1)

 representing each participant positioned exactly as they were at the moment of the

 shootout.
-Another "must-see" are the humorous and ironic epitaphs ("Hung by Mistake")
+Other "must-sees" are the humorous and ironic epitaphs ("Hung by Mistake")

 - Carolyn Wise: I still think that Silverton, Colorado, beats it.